philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 © Philip Shih 2025

-Rosetta calls Google's Gemini API to generate medical notes abiding by user preferences.
+Rosetta helps users generate notes.
 Inputs are deidentified using the Google Cloud Data Loss Prevention (DLP) API.
 The Rosetta backend is hosted on Render.

-Rosetta contains features unlike those offered in any other industry-standard AI Scribe tools:
+Rosetta has unique features:
 - Transparency in reasoning steps taken prior to note generation
 - Assessment & Plan generation
 - Epic SmartPhrase template support
-- Convert notes to templates for future use
+- Note conversion to templates for future use
-- Update notes using new input
+- Dynamically update generated notes using new input
-- Compatibility across all devices
+- Compatible with all devices

-Access to the Rosetta beta is currently limited to friends and trusted colleagues.
-Medical students, residents, and attending physicians may request access through the email address linked on my homepage.
-Do not process patient health information before verifying successful de-identification according to HIPAA regulations.
-Abuse will be logged and reported.
+I have limited this tool to medical students, residents, and attending physicians, who may request access through the email address linked on my homepage.
+Feedback can be sent to my email address linked on my homepage.

+*Do not use this tool in any patient care setting, and do not process real health information.
+Rosetta is a work in progress and was developed as a proof-of-concept.
+Abuse will be logged and reported.*

 ---

-### **Getting Started with Rosetta**
+### **Getting Started**
 Rosetta is organized into collapsible sections for ease of use.

-## 🕶️ Incognito Mode
+## 🔒 Lock
 Toggle the switch at the top-right of the Rosetta interface to hide input and output text.

 ## ⌨️ Input
-Enter pertinent clinical details including HPI, exam findings, lab results, imaging interpretations, previous notes, etc.
+Enter pertinent details including HPI, exam findings, lab results, imaging interpretations, previous notes, etc.

 **De-identify** <i class="fas fa-user-shield"></i>

-Securely routes your input to Google Cloud DLP for de-identification.
+Deidentifies ⌨️ Input before processing.
 The de-identified text will replace your original input text.

-**Update Existing Note**
+**Update Note**

-Select an pre-existing, saved Note to be updated using provided input data.
+Select a pre-existing, saved Note to be updated using provided input data.

 ---